tuhh-softsec/vul4j/README.md

 ONOS (Open Networking Operating System)
 =======================================

-ONOS (Open Network Operating System) is an experimental distributed SDN OS.
+ONOS (Open Networking Operating System) is an experimental distributed SDN OS.
 ONOS is under development.
 ONOS was announced and demonstrated at ONS'13.

 Steps to download and setup development VM
 ==========================================